kbase/new-repo/README.md

 # New Repo

-Demonstrates use of KBase :octocat: build scripts and related workflows.
+Demonstrates use of KBase build scripts and related workflows.
+These build scripts are available to all KBase repos.